emzSid/ScyPhy-Football-Data-Project/README.md

 afterwards, all functions should be callable.

-### How to use the functions:
-Specification of valid arguments:
+### Specification of valid arguments for specific functions:
 - player_type_dis(dataframe, specification):
-        - The first argument is the name of the whole dataframe
         - To get the stacked barplot for all european countries write 'none' (string) as the second argument
         - For only three nations write an array with three entries, namely three nations from the nationality_name column as second argument
 - get_top5(nationalityName, criteria):
-        - The first argument is either an entry of the column "nationality_name" or if you insert 'all' the whole datatframe is taken
+        - The first argument is either an entry of the column "nationality_name or if you insert 'all' the whole datatframe is taken
-        - The second argument can be the name of any column which contains exclusively integers
-- youngsters_to_watch_out(dataframe): the argument is the name of the whole dataframe
-- physic_overall_corr(dataframe): the argument is the name of the whole dataframe
-- get_best_formation(dataframe, team, criteria):
-        - The first argument is the name of the whole dataframe
-        - To get the best lineup of the whole dataframe write 'all' (string) as the second argument
-        - For the best lineup of a specific team write the corresponding nationality_name as string as second argument
-        - the third argument can be the name of any column with integers
-- player_info(dataframe, player_name):
-        - The first argument is the name of the whole dataframe
-        - The second argument is an entry of the column 'short_name'